 - Ultimately, you want jurors who have no hesitation rejecting the unreasonable and convicting; - You want to make sure there are no biases, obvious or not, that will keep them from convicting. - Do you rely on stereotypes?
-Do you trust your gut? - Kick them if they are an obvious juror that you don't want; - Don't waste time with questions: • Can this juror get along with everyone else?
-Too "over-the-top" on issues, either side. - Nonverbal cues. - Normal, regular people? - Don't play games with your challenges, you might get surprised and stuck with a jury you don't like. - surprised and stuck with a jury you don't like.
+Do you trust your gut? - Kick them if they are an obvious juror that you don't want; Don't waste time with questions; - Can this juror get along with everyone else?
+Too "over-the-top" on issues, either side. - Nonverbal cues. - Normal, regular people? - Don't play games with your challenges, you might get - surprised and stuck with a jury you don't like.
 Be tireless, you may be tired.
 Stay on your game;